 You have a record for an arrest from a few years back.
 It keeps popping up on your background checks and it is preventing you from getting the job you want or the apartment you like.
+You want it expunged.

-The Free Florida Record Expungement
+Not So Free Record Expungement

-There is good news but first I am gonna tell you the bad news.
-At the very least you will have to pay some money to expunge your record.
 If you qualify to have your record expunged there are several things you have to pay for, even if you do this yourself.
 These are:

 - $?? to get your fingerprints taken from a law enforcement agency.